jdbancal/replab/sphinx/development/sphinx.rst

 Sphinx and Jupyter required packages
 ------------------------------------

-I tried with Python 3 in a dedicated virtualenv in Ubuntu 18.04 as follows:
+In order to compile the, a Python 3 virtualenv with adequate packages should be present in the folder "replab/sphinxdocs/sphinx2".
+In Ubuntu 18.04, this can be prepared as follows:

-Run somewhere
+Run from the "replab" folder

 ::

+    mkdir sphinxdocs
+    cd sphinxdocs
-    python3 -m venv sphinx
+    python3 -m venv sphinx2

 Then enter the environment

 ::

-    source sphinx/bin/activate
+    source sphinx2/bin/activate

 Install the following python packages: